The strategy of conflict and cooperation: The setup and the solution concept

+\begin{remark} As previously noted, if a coalition is not feasible, then there is no utility function for that coalition.\footnote{Alternatively, the individual utility from an infeasible coalition could be defined as minus infinity.} \end{remark}

+\begin{remark} Although a coalitional utility function may generally be any vNM utility function, in some situations one could imagine that the coalitional utility may originate from a cooperative game. \end{remark}

-\textbf{Utility functions:} The game tree is denoted by $X$, and a node in the tree is denoted by $x\in X$, and $|X|$ denotes the cardinality of $X$.
-Let $x_0$ be the root of the game tree where Nature moves (if any).
-Let $X$ denote the game tree, $x\in X$ a node in the tree, $z\in Z$ a terminal node, which is a node that is not a predecessor of any other node.
-Let $u_C:Z\to\mathbb{R}$ denote the payoff function of feasible coalition $C\subseteq N$ where for each terminal node $z$, $u_C(z)$ denotes the von Neumann-Morgenstern utility of player $C$, which may be singleton, if $z$ is reached.
-Player $i$'s individual utility given a partition $P$ is denoted by $u_{i}(\,\cdot\,|P)$. \footnote{Note that $u_{i}(\,\cdot\,|P)$ does not necessarily equal to $u_i(\,\cdot\,)$ because of the possibility of synergies (positive or negative) when a player joins a coalition.
-For example, a player $i$ may personally get a different utility from an outcome when $i$ forms a coalition with $j$ compared to the case in which $i$ joins a coalition with $j'\neq j$.
-(More generally, a coalition may also effect the utility of the players outside the coalition.)
-This distinction will be useful in determining which coalitions are individually rational.
-When a player joins a coalition $C$, the strategic decisions are made based on the utility function of the coalition $u_C$, whereas player $i$ makes the decision to join a coalition based on the individual utility function given this coalition $u_{i}$.} If a coalition is not feasible, then there is no utility function for that coalition.\footnote{Alternatively, the individual utility from that coalition could be defined as minus infinity.} Every singleton coalition is feasible.
-Let $u$ denote a profile of utility functions for each feasible coalition including each singleton player.
-Clearly, a coalitional extensive-form game is a generalization of the noncooperative extensive-form game.
-If no coalition (with two or more person) is feasible, then a coalitional extensive-form game would reduce to a noncooperative extensive-form game.
+For a player $i\in P$, the utility given a player partition $P'$ is denoted as $u_{i}(\,\cdot\,|P')$.
+Note that $u_{i}(\,\cdot\,|P)$ is not necessarily equivalent to $u_i(\,\cdot\,|P')$, where $P'\neq P$, due to the potential for externalities---either positive or negative---and synergies that may arise when a player joins a coalition.
+For example, a player $i$ may derive different utility from an outcome depending on whether $i$ forms a coalition with player $j$ as opposed to joining a coalition with $j'\neq j$.
+(More generally, the formation of a coalition could also impact the utility of players external to the coalition.)
+This distinction will be useful in determining which coalitions are `individually rational.'
+Upon joining a coalition $C$, the strategic decisions within that coalition are guided by its utility function $u_C$ of the coalition $C$, whereas player $i$ makes the decision to join a coalition based on the individual utility function $u_{i}$.

+\begin{remark}[The interpretation of forming a coalition] When forming a coalition $C$, the agents within player $C$ select their strategy based on the utility function of player $C$.
+For an illustration of the formation of a coalition, refer to Figure~\ref{fig:coalition-forming} in the Appendix. \end{remark}

+\begin{remark} Any psychological or monetary costs incurred due to the formation of a coalition are incorporated into the utility functions, given the player partition.
+More specifically, there could be a fixed cost of forming a coalition. \end{remark}

+\textbf{Strategies:} Consider a player function $I:X\to\mathbb{N}$, where $I(x)$ specifies the `active' player at node $x$.
+Define $A(x)$ as the set of pure actions available at this node.